 Under some circumstances (i.e.: other than lack of effort and study), if all assignments in a course aren’t completed before its conclusion, the student may request an “Incomplete” for the course.
-IF the instructor agrees, an “I” will be placed on the student’s transcript.
-The student will have six months to complete the work in order to remove the “I” and replace it with the assigned letter grade.
+If the instructor agrees, an “I” will be placed on the student’s transcript.
+The student will have 90 days to complete the work in order to remove the “I” and replace it with the assigned letter grade.
 The granting of the Incomplete is at the discretion of the instructor.
-If the work is not completed in six months time from when the “I” was given, the “I” will automatically become an “F”.
+If the work is not completed in 90 days time from when the “I” was given, the “I” will automatically become an “F”.
 The student has the right to appeal the instructor’s decision to the Dean.

 A course grade of “R” is indicated on the transcript when the course grade has been superseded by a letter grade.
 Only the later grade will be used in computing the GPA.

-A student may withdraw from a course by notifying the Registrar in any manner.
-If the withdrawal occurs during the first four weeks of the course, the student will receive a refund as per the refund schedule in the University’s refund policy.
-“W” will appear on the student’s transcript and the credits for the course will be added to the cumulative credits attempted.
-The student can not withdraw from the course after the faculty member has submitted the grade.
+A student may withdraw from a course by notifying the Registrar in a documented manner (mail, e-mail or Fax).
+If the withdrawal occurs during an active course, the student will receive a refund as per the refund schedule in the refund policy.
+A “W” will appear on the student’s transcript and the credits for the course will be added to the cumulative credits attempted.
+Refer to the published academic calendar- dates and deadlines section for dates when withdrawal is allowed.